Akhilesh seeks action officer for 'preventing' differently abled man from voting for SP | Politics

 Akhilesh seeks action officer for 'preventing' differently abled man from voting for SP

-Yadav tagged a video of the man on his Twitter handle, making the claim.Surendra Singh, a resident of Jagrajpur village in Fatehabad constituency, had alleged that a polling officer did not let him vote for the Samajwadi Party and instead pressed the button against the BJP symbol on the voting machine.
+Yadav tagged a video of the man on his Twitter handle, making the claim.Surendra Singh, a resident of Jagrajpur village in Fatehabad constituency, had alleged that a polling officer did not let him vote for the Samajwadi Party.

 - Country: